Mardi Paws: History

 The Krewe of Mardi Paws is a nonprofit organization which was founded in 1994 by Denise Gutnisky as a small dog parade with the aim of raising funds for animal shelters.
 Beginning in 1999, the parade adopted a new theme each year.
 Originally launched in Mandeville, Louisiana, the event was relocated to Covington in 2020.

-Another event the organization started is Mutts to Models, also held in Mandeville, where local personalities walk in a fashion show with their dog.
+Another event the organization started is Mutts to Models, also held in Mandeville, where local personalities walk in a fashion show with their dogs.
 The Mystic Krewe of Mardi Paws has put on several adoption events as well as smaller fundraising events such as Mutts & Moonshine.
 This event benefited TADSAW, (Train a Dog, Save a Warrior), a charity based in Texas that works with veterans and service dogs.
 In 2020, they hosted "Trunk or Treat", a Halloween costume contest benefiting the St. Tammany Parish Animal Shelter.
 In October 2020, they hosted "Mardi Paws geauxs pink" to help raise awareness for breast cancer.
-A small dog parade that raised funds for animal shelters.
-Starting in 1999, the parade had a new theme each year.
-The parade was born in Mandeville, Louisiana, but was moved to Downtown Covington in 2020.
-The parade is held during the typical Mardi Gras season.

-The Bacchus was the first Mardi Gras Krewe to have a celebrity appear as its monarch.
-Mardi Paws was the first dog parade to have a celebrity appear as its monarch.
+The Bacchus was the first Mardi Gras Krewe to have a celebrity appear as its monarch, also making it the first dog parade to do so.
 This was actor Ian Somerhalder in 2014, who was born and raised in Covington, Louisiana.
 Somerhalder's last appearance at the event was in 2020.

 The parade, typically held the first Sunday after Mardi Gras, was not thrown in 2021 due to the COVID-19 pandemic, but they took inspiration from New Orleans in making dog house floats.